rkique/word.golf-2/README.md

 <img width="1414" alt="Screenshot 2023-06-15 at 10 11 44 AM" src="https://github.com/rkique/word.golf-2/assets/46641307/c9d9081c-c41b-43db-bf5b-027c3dc9025e">

 It is built on a modified set of Word2Vec embeddings, efficiently stored as a gensim KeyedVector.
-Other optimizations include storing the static embeddings as text.

 ### Tech
 The frontend uses Jinja templating, and the Tachyons CSS framework.
 The backend is Flask and Gensim.